Hard On The Body: Canadian Troops Train For Arctic Defense - UrduPoint

 Dive team leader Jonathan Jacques Savoie said managing the brutal weather is key.

 "The main challenge on Op.
 Nanook in this location is the environment.
-The environment always dictates how we live, fight and move in the field," he said, noting the day's temperature of -26 degrees Celsius (-14.
+The environment always dictates how we live, fight and move in the field," he said, noting the day's temperature of minus 26 degrees Celsius (minus 14.

 8 Fahrenheit).